MACER: Attack-free and Scalable Robust Training via Maximizing Certified Radius: Conclusion and future work

 \subsubsection{Acknowledgments}

-We thank Tianle Cai for helpful discussions and suggestions.
+We thank Tianle Cai for helpful discussions and suggestions, and Pratik Vaishnavi for pointing out a flaw in the original version of this paper.
 This work was done when Runtian Zhai was visiting UCLA under the Top-Notch Undergraduate Program of Peking University school of EECS.
 Chen Dan and Pradeep Ravikumar acknowledge the support of Rakuten Inc., and NSF via IIS1909816.
 Huan Zhang and Cho-Jui Hsieh acknowledge the support of NSF via IIS1719097.
 Liwei Wang acknowledges the support of Beijing Academy of Artificial Intelligence.